Australian Moths Online is now available on the Atlas of Living Australia, providing reliably identified images of selected Australian moths.

 Hints for using the dataset

-The images on Australian Moths Online are searchable and are grouped into family albums, which are arranged in alphabetical order and can also be viewed as slideshows.
+The images on Australian Moths Online are searchable and are grouped into family albums.
 Subfamily albums are also arranged in alphabetical order within their families.

 Within each family and subfamily album, species albums are arranged alphabetically, based on the combination of genus and species name.
 A species album may contain several images if the species is variable, such as sexually dimorphic or if both its upper and under-side markings are particularly informative.